humphreybc/super-simple-tasks/README.md

 ### 1.4.4

+* Fix a bug where long tasks don't wrap the text correctly
+* Fix a bug where onboarding tooltips stay in the DOM after completing the onboarding
+* Checkbox to complete task only
+* Support for no priority
+* Auto advance to the next step when the user completes an onboarding action
 * Investigate [Chrome Platform Analytics](https://github.com/GoogleChrome/chrome-platform-analytics/wiki)
 * Slide & fade animation for onboarding tour tooltips
 * Import tasks from JSON